front-end-foundations/8-components/readme.md

 ```

 Compare the resulting css file with the source sass file.
-Inspect the header in the developer tools and note the *mapping*.

-* maps the css line numbers to the scss line numbers
+Inspect the header in the developer tools and note that *mapping* maps the css line numbers to the scss line numbers
-* note the line numbers in the element inspector

 ### Media Query - Mobile First